octobercms/docs/markup-filter-page.md

     </a>

 <a name="persistent-parameters"></a>
-## Persistent URL parameters
+## Persistent URL Parameters

-If a URL parameter is already presented in the environment, the ` | page` filter will use it automatically.
+If a URL parameter is already presented in the environment, the `|page` filter will use it automatically.

     url = "/blog/post/:post_id"